How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 Professional photos generate more interest.
 More views online, more saved listings, more showing requests, more potential buyers.

-When you have more buyers interested in a property, basic economics takes over.
+More buyers interested means basic economics takes over.
 Multiple interested parties create competition, and competition drives prices up.

-Amateur photos limit interest, reducing the pool of potential buyers and eliminating the competitive dynamic that pushes prices higher.
+Amateur photos limit interest, reducing the pool and eliminating the competitive dynamic that pushes prices higher.

 Reducing Negotiation Leverage

-When a property has been on the market for weeks with minimal interest, buyers have negotiation leverage.
-They know the seller is motivated and might accept a lower offer.
+When a property has been on market for weeks with minimal interest, buyers have leverage.
+They know the seller is motivated and might accept lower offers.

 But when a property has strong interest from day one (driven by great marketing including professional photos), sellers have leverage.
 They can hold firm on price or even push for terms above asking.